Obituaries for the week of June 14, 2017

 Ms. Daughtry is survived by nine nieces, Kay, Tena, Juanita, Phylis, Tracy, Shanna, Jennifer, Tawana and Dana; seven nephews, Dale, Ray, Douglas, Randall, Carl, Kendall and Derrick and one sister-in-law, Ernestine Daughtry.

-Funeral services will be held Wednesday, June 14, 2017 at 11 a.m. at Friendly Holiness Church with Rev. Ray Ward, Rev. Dale Aplin and Rev. David Bryars officiating.
-Burial will follow at New Home Cemetery.
+Funeral services were held Wednesday, June 14, 2017 at 11 a.m. at Friendly Holiness Church with Rev. Ray Ward, Rev. Dale Aplin and Rev. David Bryars officiating.
+Burial followed at New Home Cemetery.

 The family received friends Tuesday, June 13, 2017 from 6 p.m. until service time at 11 a.m. at Friendly Holiness Church.

-Pallbearers will be her nephews, Randall Ward, Carl Ward, Kendall Reed, Douglas Daughtry, Derrick McDuffie and Heath Bryars.
+Pallbearers were her nephews, Randall Ward, Carl Ward, Kendall Reed, Douglas Daughtry, Derrick McDuffie and Heath Bryars.

 Honorary pallbearers will be Trenton Daughtry, Trevor Daughtry, Brian Richard and Steven Aplin.